- Gum Disease Signs and Symptoms

 Other treatments for loose teeth were discussed earlier such as deep professional cleanings, scaling-and-root planing, and bone grafting.

 Key Takeaways: Gum Disease

 Prevention is of utmost importance in your oral health as well as your systemic health.
 As we have seen, gum disease has been associated with a plethora of other problems.
-If you treat gum disease at an early stage, that will decrease your probability in treating other diseases.
+If you treat gum disease at an early stage, it may decrease your probability of treating other diseases.

 If you make small, conscious decisions every day, you can save your oral health.

 There are so many things you can do in your everyday routine to prevent you from getting gum disease.
 The types of foods you eat (or don’t eat), smoking cessation, daily brushing and flossing, and keeping up with dental checkups will go a long way.